-In the last 15 years I've worked mainly in the use of statistics and statistical computing in bioinformatics problems.
+During the last 20+ years I've worked mainly in the use of statistics and statistical computing in bioinformatics problems.
 For instance, I've worked on classification problems (e.g., the random forest and GeneSrF papers), as well as gene differential expression (e.g., Pomelo paper, and several collaborative papers), on the usage of parallel computing for web-based stats applications for bioinformatics problems (the papers about Asterias, SignS, etc), and on the identification of DNA copy number alterations from aCGH data (e.g., the HMM and the recurrent regions papers).

-Currently, I have openings in my lab (but no funding for salaries).
 If you think you could be interested in working with me (masters project, PhD, postdoc, short stay, etc), send me an email letting me know what problems interest you, how they match/overlap my main research areas, and why you think our working together could be interesting for you (and for me).
 Please provide some information about your background in biology and your computing and statistical skills (or lack thereof, but how you'd deal with it), as well as how you plan to support yourself (funding, etc).

 [r.diaz (the at symbol) uam.es]